What is a Successful Legal Career?

 Despite being promised compensation to offset the difference in status, she received only a small bump in pay.
 She had been billing roughly 3,000 hours/year and until this point had viewed the sacrifice as worthwhile.
 The decision left her devastated.
 She had no portable business; up until this point playing a prominent role on a senior partner’s matters was more than sufficient for promotion.

 The decision reflected the power of senior partners, not anything inherent in the quality of her work.
 Yet she felt entirely devalued and humiliated by having given so much only to receive so little recognition.
-Despite not having felt particularly fulfilled by her work, she had felt proud and successful - until now.
+Despite not having felt particularly fulfilled by her work, she had felt proud and successful – until now.
 From that point on, she shifted her goals from advancing at the firm to saving as much of her paycheck as possible, leaving the office in time to see friends, and waiting until she had saved enough to leave practice altogether.
-The day she could retire
+The day she could retire from law and feel free to travel would be the day she would experience success.

 It’s difficult to define success according to internal referents in a work environment that places value on objective factors like promotion, prestige and money.
 We are wired to compare ourselves to others and have a tendency to internalize the expectations of our work environments.